17th EASA Biennial Conference

 Fees for EASA2022

-Registration commences in April 2022 once the CFP is over and all papers are timetabled.
+Registration commences on the 16th of May once all transfer papers have been sorted and all panels timetabled.
+As all paper presenters and panel convenors must be members of EASA, please make sure you start the process by joining EASA via the membership page.
 All participants - panel convenors, authors, chairs, discussants, organisers, keynotes, plenary speakers, guests, volunteers, committee members and those without any specific role - must register in advance of the event, whether attending in Belfast face-to-face (f2f) or online.

 Registration is by online form only and does not require instant payment.
 Your registration will be manually processed and an invoice with payment information emailed after a few days.
 Payment can be taken online by credit card or bank transfer, and invoices should be settled within 15 days.